 '''

 Invoke the specified chaincode.
-It will try to commit the endorsed transaction to the
+It will try to commit the endorsed transaction to the,

-\rightarrow network.
+⇒network.

 Usage:

 peer chaincode invoke [flags]

 Flags:

 -C, --channelID string

 The channel on which this command should be

-⇔executed
+-executed

 --connectionProfile string

-Connection profile that provides the necessary,
+Connection profile that provides the necessary...

--connection information for the network.
-Note: currently only supported for.
+→connection information for the network.
+Note: currently only supported for,

-→providing peer connection information
+⇒providing peer connection information

 -c, --ctor string

 Constructor message for the chaincode in JSON

-\rightarrow format (default "{}")
+→format (default "{}")

+(continues on next page)

+'''

+'''

 -h, --help

 help for invoke

 -n, --name string

 Name of the chaincode

+--peerAddresses stringArray

---peerAddresses stringArray The addresses of the peers to connect to
+The addresses of the peers to connect to

 --tlsRootCertFiles stringArray If TLS is enabled, the paths to the TLS root

--cert files of the peers to connect to.
+→cert files of the peers to connect to.
 The order and number of certs specified

-→ should match the --peerAddresses flag
+→should match the --peerAddresses flag

+Whether to wait for the event from each peer's.

 --waitForEvent

-Whether to wait for the event from each peer's

--deliver filtered service signifying that the 'invoke' transaction has been,
+→deliver filtered service signifying that the 'invoke' transaction has been,

 →committed successfully

 --waitForEventTimeout duration Time to wait for the event from each peer's

--deliver filtered service signifying that the 'invoke' transaction has been
+→deliver filtered service signifying that the 'invoke' transaction has been,

 →committed successfully (default 30s)

 Global Flags:

-Path to file containing PEM-encoded

 --cafile string

+Path to file containing PEM-encoded.

 →trusted certificate(s) for the ordering endpoint

+--certfile string

 Path to file containing PEM-encoded X509

---certfile string

--public key to use for mutual TLS communication with the orderer endpoint
+→public key to use for mutual TLS communication with the orderer endpoint

-'''
+--clientauth

+Use mutual TLS when communicating with